 - Look to see if the two bolts in the back corner of the pod are in contact with the floor.
 If not, turn the bolt to lower the leveling foot until the pod’s weight is supported.

 - Once adjusted, the door should look like this:

 - Lock the deadbolt.

 - Make sure any gaps around the door are even.

 - Check the door to make sure it doesn’t rub against the door jam.

 Step 5: Reassemble your pod.

-- Once everything is fully level and functioning properly, reinstall the beauty panels underneath the benches.
+- Once the door is aligned and functioning properly, reinstall the beauty panels underneath the benches.
 Hook the bottom flange onto the chassis first, then slide the top flange between the chassis and the bench.

-- Lock the Rotolocks with your Allen wrench and cover the holes with the adhesive patches.
+- Lock the Rotolocks with your hex key and cover the holes with the adhesive patches.